ameliedupouy/Road_Object_Detection/README.md

 ## Issues and Contributions

 ### Known Issues:
-- Only basic road objects are detected, such as vehicles and pedestrians.
+- Only basic road objects are detected, such as different types of vehicle, traffic lights and pedestrians.
 - Real-time performance may vary based on hardware (CPU vs. GPU).

 ### How to Contribute: